BLOG

 appliqued birds made with the Muted Rainbow fabric bundle

-I think my favorite is the Muted Rainbow bundle.
+A different kind of rainbow solids.
 The colors are still bright, but they have a chalkier look.
-This bundle also includes a brown and a grey.
+This collection also includes a brown and a grey.

 applique birds on soft grey backgrounds

-I also love this batch using the Soft Greys fabric bundle.
+I also love this batch using shades of solid gray.

 Whew!
 That’s a lot of information!
 I hope it helps you shop for fabrics for your Backyard Birds quilt.
 Get the pattern here!